mpags-cpp/mpags-cipher/README.md

   --version        Print version information

+  -i FILE          Read text to be processed from FILE
+                   Stdin will be used if not supplied

+  -o FILE          Write processed text to FILE
+                   Stdout will be used if not supplied

 ```

+Note that in the current version, the `-i` and `-o` options do not yet
+implement full read/write to/from file functionality.
+When run,
-When run, it will wait for user input from the keyboard until RETURN
+`mpags-cipher` will wait for user input from the keyboard until RETURN
 followed by CTRL-D are pressed.
 It will then echo the input to stdout
 with the following transliteration performed: